San Miguel, Bulacan: The Pact of Biak-Na-Bato

-American occupation era
+American occupation

 Between 1903 and 1906, the adjacent town of San Ildefonso was consolidated with San Miguel due to the former's low income and inability to finance its expenditures in operating the local government.
 It was later separated from the town to become an independent town of its own when it became capable of meeting its expenses.

-Japanese occupation era
+Japanese occupation

 During World War II, Japanese Imperial ground troops entered and occupied the town municipality of San Miguel on 1942.
-Local Filipino troops of the Philippine Commonwealth Army and Philippine Constabulary units retreated into the nearby mountains to become the Bulakeño guerrilla resistance against the Japanese occupation forces until the province's liberation.
+Soldiers of the Philippine Commonwealth Army and Philippine Constabulary units retreated into the nearby mountains to become the Bulakeño guerrilla resistance against the Japanese occupation forces until the province's liberation.

-Philippine independence era
+Philippine independence

 San Miguel was the largest town in the province of Bulacan until September 13, 1977, when Doña Remedios Trinidad, currently the largest municipality of Bulacan, was established under Presidential Decree No. 1196 during the term of President Ferdinand Marcos.
 Barangays Camachin, Kalawakan, and Talbac were ceded to the new municipality.